-

 SR 31 at CR 74 (Bermont Road) Roundabout Construction: Construction project: These improvements will include constructing a roundabout, milling and resurfacing, upgrading drainage, installing new lighting, adding landscaping, signing and pavement marking.
 Throughout construction, motorists should expect intermittent daytime and nighttime/overnight lane closures.

-- Motorists should expect to see crews performing work during the daytime hours on Friday, April 18, beginning 7 a.m. through 3 p.m.
-Crews will be performing general earthwork for permanent pavement and general earthwork for a temporary detour.
+- Motorists should expect to see crews performing work during the daytime hours on Friday, August 22, between the hours of 7 a.m. and 3 p.m.
+Crews will be installing concrete curbs and the concrete truck apron for the roundabout, performing asphalt work, installing conduits and pull boxes for permanent lighting, and installing base along CR 74.

 -